 Thanks for asking, Sue.

-1.Compassion ALWAYS works through the local church.
-Compassion meets the needs of over 1.4 million children in twenty-six of the world’s poorest countries by working exclusively through the local church.
-Partnering with churches allows Compassion to guarantee its sponsors that their sponsored child will not only receive health care, proper nutrition, and education but also the opportunity to respond to the gospel.
+1.CHURCH BASED: Compassion meets the needs of over 1.8 million children in twenty-five of the world’s poorest countries by working exclusively through the local church.
+Partnering with churches allows Compassion to ensure that children not only receive health care, proper nutrition, and education but are also given the opportunity to hear and respond to the gospel.
 Because of this commitment to sharing the gospel through the local church, 500 children, on average, come to faith in Christ every day through the ministry of Compassion around the world.

-When you sponsor a child through World Vision, however, your child is not guaranteed a direct benefit from your generosity, but their community is.
+When you sponsor a child through World Vision, however, your child is not guaranteed a direct benefit, but their community is.
 Your money is used to build roads, dig wells, provide food, fund schools, carry out disaster relief (World Vision has an incredible disaster relief program) which will positively impact many lives.
-This is community development funded by child sponsorship.
-There is no promise from World Vision that your gift will have any direct affect on the life of the child you are “sponsoring.”
+This is “community development funded by child sponsorship.”
+There is no promise from World Vision that your contributions will have any direct impact on the life of the child you are “sponsoring.”
 World Vision explains it this way…

-Compassion International and World Vision are different but together, with many other wonderful organizations, can defeat extreme poverty.
+Compassion International and World Vision are different but together, with many other wonderful organizations, they can curtail extreme poverty.
 Compassion always works through the local church to develop one child at a time into an adult who can transform their community some day.
 World Vision, sometimes in partnership with local churches, develops communities in a way that positively impacts the lives of children.